AidanWright/WEEB/README.md

 ## Acknowledgments

+- The example webpage given uses landing, a free bootstrap template by [uicookies](https://uicookies.com/)
-Again, this would not be possible without Ben Grunfeld and his amazing boilerplate.
+- Again, this would not be possible without Ben Grunfeld and his amazing boilerplate.